CJ-Cepe/Notes/Javascript/03-js-values.md

 	+ `BigInt` CANNOT be used with methods in the built-in Math object
 	+ unary plus is not supported on `BigInts`
 + when inside `if` or other boolean operations, bigints behave like numbers

-### null (null), used for intentionally missing values.
+### 🛰️ Null
-+ for unknown values – a standalone type
++ used for _intentionally_ unknown/missing values – a standalone type
 + represents “nothing”, “empty” or “value unknown”
 + represents the INTENTIONAL absence of value
 + null is also a liar.
 Due to a bug in JavaScript, it pretends to be an object:
 + It is a primitive value, and it doesn’t behave in any way like an object.
-Unfortunately, typeof(null) is a historical accident that we’ll have to live with forever
+Unfortunately, `typeof(null)` is a historical accident that we’ll have to live with forever
-### undefined (undefined), used for unintentionally missing values.
+### 🛰️ Undefined
-+ for unassigned values – a standalone type
++ used for _unintentionally_ unassigned/missing values – a standalone type
 + represents lack of defined value - “value is not assigned”
-+ reserved as a default initial value for unassigned things
++ reserved as a _default initial value_ for unassigned things
 	+ will have the value `undefined`
 + implies a variable's existence but lack of assignment

+### 🛰️ Symbols
-### symbols (uncommon), used to hide implementation details.
++ used to hide implementation details (uncommon).
 + for unique identifiers
 + __Creation__: a Symbol value is created by calling the Symbol function.
 	```jsx